imacrayon/imacrayon.com/source/_categories/tips.md

 ---
 extends: _layouts.category
-title: Shell
+title: Tips & Tricks
 description: Post related to shell scripting
 ---

-These posts are all about shell scripts.
+These posts are all about development **tips & tricks**.